 Excerpted from Coach Yourself to Success: 101 Tips to Accomplish Your Personal and Professional Goals, with permission from McGraw-Hill.

 Talane Miedaner is the founder of LifeCoach.com and a Master Life Coach.
 She is the author of the international bestseller, Coach Yourself to Success: 101 Tips for Reaching Your Goals at Work and in Life and numerous other books and audio programs, including, Irresistible Attraction: A Way of Life™.
-Go to lcstage.wpengine.com to find the perfect coach for you whether you are looking for a business coach, executive coach, career coach or, of course, a life coach.
+Click here to find the perfect coach for you–a business coach, executive coach, career coach or a life coach.
 Alternatively, you can enroll in our self-based Coach Yourself to Success Online course.